School of Nursing & Health, Graduate School of Nursing & Health, Aichi Prefectural University

 Comprehensive Clinical Practice in Gerontological Nursing / Practicum 4 2 1st

-Nursing Psychiatric Mental Health Nursing Research Theory of Psychiatric & Mental Health Nursing (PMHN) / Lecture 2 1・2 1st
+Nursing Psychiatric Mental Health Nursing Research Theory of Clinical PMHN / Lecture 2 1, 2 1st

 PMHN / Seminar , Practice , Experiment 6 1 Full Year